ducodrupsteen/cloud-services/ccp/06-storage-and-databases.md

 - Outpost
 	- Create S3 buckets on Amazon S3 Outpost
 	- Makes it easier to retrieve store and access data on AWS Outpost

+## Amazon Elastic File System
+In file storage, multiple clients can access data that is stored in shared folders.
+A storage server uses block storage with a local, Linux, file system to organize files.
+Clients can access the data through file paths.

+Compared to block storage and object storage, file storage is ideal for handling a large number of clients.

+`Amazon EFS` is an automatically scaled file system used with AWS Cloud services and on-premise resources.

+### Compared to `EBS`
+`EBS` volumes are stored in a **single** `AZ`.
+It is designed to be attached to an `EC2` instance.
+And both the `EC2` instance and `EBD` volume must life in the same `AZ`.

+`EFS` stores data across multiple `AZ`s in a region.
+The duplicated storage allows for fast retrieval from any `AZ` within the region.